 The Role of Philosophy at Winyates

-At Winyates, philosophical debate underpins the ideas and values of the way we believe our school should be.
+At Winyates,s philosophical debate underpins the ideas and values of the way we believe our school should be.
 We aim to create an environment, which provides opportunities for everyone working in it (adults and children) to be the best they can.
 Children need to feel safe and happy and have the freedom to explore ideas, and ask questions if they are to make a useful contribution to all areas of school life.
 Philosophy is also an important way of teaching and developing thinking skills.
 Thinking skills are now embedded in the National Curriculum and complement the key skills.
 They are identified as crucial because: “by using thinking skills pupils can focus on ‘knowing how’ as well as ‘knowing what’ – (they are effectively) learning how to learn.”

 Philosophy and the Curriculum

-Philosophy lessons take place regularly in every classroom in the school.
+Philosophy lessons take place once a week in every classroom in the school.
 The length of the lesson depends on the age of the children and the topic being discussed, typically they last for between forty minutes and an hour and half.
 It is untrue that young children can only concentrate for short periods of time and we have found that one of the major benefits of philosophy sessions is that the children’s sustained listening skills and concentration levels improve considerably.

 English En1: Speaking, listening, group discussion and interaction, language variation.